Where is it found, why is it lethal? When was Clistopyga crassicaudata discovered?

-This species is a hymenopterous insect belonging to the family Ichneumonidae, which groups the parasitoid wasps, which show on the anterior wings the second recurrent vein as one of their most distinctive characters.
-It is a parasitoid wasp, which is not a parasite.
+This species is a hymenopterous insect belonging to the family Ichneumonidae, which groups the parasitoid wasps.
+The second recurrent vein on the anterior wings is one of their most distinctive characteristics.
+It is a parasitoid wasp, but not a parasitic one.

 A parasitic insect is an insect that lives at the expense of a host, generally another vertebrate animal, taking advantage of it.